brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ Like I said at the start of this talk: my goal was to make you think about cognitive load.

-^ I want to encourage you to start looking for patterns, aestetics, good names, and so on, in your own code.
+^ I want to encourage you to start looking for patterns, aesthetics, good names, and so on, in your own code.

 ---